What is Mispricing?

 Many theories suggest that there is a direct correlation between asset prices and the capital provided by financial intermediaries.
 In such a case, asset mispricing can be caused when there are constraints on raising capital through the sale of shares (equity capital).
 For example, an arbitrageur can provide liquidity to other traders who are looking to reduce risk exposure; however, if their ability to provide insurance is constrained by equity capital, it can exert a large impact on the asset prices.

 While the theory is similar to funding liquidity in terms of capital constraints, the key difference is the way the capital is raised.
-Funding liquidity refers to debt capital constraints, while, intermediary capital refers to equity capital constraints.
+Funding liquidity refers to debt capital constraints, while intermediary capital refers to equity capital constraints.

 4. The effects of liquidity

 Illiquidity refers to the inability to sell stocks or shares without suffering a major loss.
 It can contribute to asset mispricing.
 Investors often incur high transaction costs while trading securities.
-It creates a difference between the cash flow of the security and the amount of money the investor actually receives.
+This creates a difference between the cash flow of the security and the amount of money the investor actually receives.
 The disparity can affect the market prices of stocks.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.